-Here’s a short passage from Jerry Weinberg’s book, The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully:
+A passage from Jerry Weinberg’s The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully:

 “Your ideal form of influence is first to help people see their world more clearly, and then to let them decide what to do next.
 Your methods of working are always open for display and discussion with your clients.
 Your primary tool is merely being the person you are, so your most powerful method of helping other people is to help yourself.”

 I first read Jerry Weinberg around 15 years ago.
-This was when I was becoming comfortable working as an independent consultant, while remaining deeply uncomfortable with existing in the world as a human being.
+At this time, I was comfortable working as an independent consultant, but remained deeply uncomfortable with existing in the world as a human being.
 I wasn’t yet ready to take seriously the projects of caring for myself, or for others, or understanding what it was like to be a person.

-This passage really stuck with me.
-This is why.
+That passage really stuck with me.
+Let me tell you why.

 “Your ideal form of influence is first to help people see their world more clearly, and then to let them decide what to do next.”

-This is the best job description for a continuous improvement leader I’ve ever seen, creating a zone for questions like:
+The best job description for a continuous improvement leader I’ve ever seen.
+It opens space for questions like:

-• By what means do they make the world intelligible to themselves, to others?
+- How do they make that world intelligible to themselves or to others?

-• How might they produce explanations, find consensus, make a decision and stick to it?
+- How might they (as a group) produce explanations, find consensus, or make a decision and stick to it?

 “Your methods of working are always open for display and discussion with your clients.”